Obesity in adults

 Exercise

 Value of exercise - this is more than just the calories expended in the session.
 It tends to increase basal metabolic rate and, after vigorous exercise, metabolism is stimulated for the next 36 hours.
-It is now known to reduce the risk of diabetes and cardiovascular disease.24 It also helps people to feel good about themselves.
+It reduces the risk of diabetes and cardiovascular disease.25 It also helps people to feel good about themselves.

-Realistic expectations - people who are obese may have done no exercise for many years.
+Realistic expectations - people may have done no exercise for many years.
 It is important to discuss the options to find something appropriate and sustainable.
 It must also be something that the individual will enjoy; otherwise, they will not persevere.
 An over-ambitious programme is doomed to failure.
 An inadequate programme will confer no benefit.
-See the separate article Physical Training.
+See the separate article Physical training.

 Expert advice - guidelines suggest that adults should be encouraged to do 30 minutes of moderate-intensity activity, either as one session or in bouts of 10 minutes, on at least five days a week.
 To prevent obesity, most people would need to do 45-60 minutes of moderate-intensity exercise every day, particularly if calorie intake is not adjusted.
 For those who have been obese and lost weight, 60-90 minutes per day are advised to avoid relapse.